quiltdata/quilt/docs/advanced-features/tabulator.md

 5. The parser is configured to read the data as CSV with tab-delimited fields.
    Other supported formats include `parquet`.

-### Warnings
+### Caveats

-1. All files in the package that match the logical key must have the same schema as defined in the configuration.
+1. **Schema Consistency**: All files in the package that match the logical key must have the same schema as defined in the configuration.
+2. **Memory Usage**: Tabulator currently reads each file into memory, which may cause issues with very large files.
+Additionally, Athena has a 16MB limit per row.
-2. Querying very large datasets can be expensive (~dollars per terabyte).
+3. **Cost Management**: Querying very large datasets can be expensive (approximately dollars per terabyte).
 Be sure to set up appropriate cost controls and monitoring.
+4. **Access Restrictions**: Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
+You must use the Quilt Catalog to directly query the tables.

 ## Usage